jcaquino0945/WordSearchDroid/README.md

 ## Built With

 * [Lottie](https://airbnb.design/lottie/) - Parses Adobe After Effects animations exported as json with Bodymovin and renders them natively on mobile

+## Updated by Miguel Aquino And Team
+Added Timer and changed color scheme to black and white Added credits for team members and credits to original developer